Accelerated Diffusion Models via Speculative Sampling: Motivation

 Since sample generation is computationally expensive, several techniques have been proposed to accelerate it.
-These include distillation techniques \citep[e.g. ][]{salimans2022progressive,meng2023distillation,song2023consistency}, better sampling schemes \citep[e.g. ][]{karras2022elucidating,lu2022dpm,zhangfast2023} and parallel simulation methods \citep[e..g. ][]{shih2023parallel,chen2024accelerating}.
+These include distillation techniques \citep[e.g. ][]{salimans2022progressive,meng2023distillation,song2023consistency}, better sampling schemes \citep[e.g. ][]{karras2022elucidating,lu2022dpm,zhangfast2023} and parallel simulation methods \citep[e.g. ][]{shih2023parallel,chen2024accelerating}.
 However, distillation techniques inherently require training a student model and often underperform compared to the teacher model \citep{dieleman2024distillation}.
-While better sampling schemes can improve performance, using too small a number of steps does degrade performance, see for instance \cite{karras2022elucidating}.
+While better sampling schemes can improve performance, using too small a number of steps does degrade performance, see e.g. \cite{karras2022elucidating}.
 Finally, parallel simulation methods relying on Picard iterations over a sliding window have been proposed \citep{shih2023parallel,chen2024accelerating,tang2024accelerating}.
-However, they require iterating the parallel sampling procedure on a window until errors fall below some pre-specified tolerance.
+However, they are inherently iterative, requiring repeated parallel sampling within a window until errors fall below a pre-specified tolerance.

-In the context of Large Language Models (LLMs), various techniques have also been proposed to speed up inference, which we briefly review in \Cref{sec:speculativesamplingLLMs}.
+In the context of Large Language Models (LLMs), various techniques have also been proposed to speed up inference.
 Notably, \emph{speculative sampling}, first introduced by \citet{leviathan2023fast} and later proposed independently by \citet{chen2023accelerating}, has become prominent in this area and has spawned numerous extensions \citep{xia2024unlocking}.
 Given a target LLM, this algorithm enables faster sampling than serial token decoding without compromising quality, as the sampled tokens remain exactly distributed according to the target model's distribution.
 This is achieved by considering a smaller and faster LLM model generating a draft sequence.
 The target model is then used to compute \emph{in parallel} the conditional probabilities of these draft tokens, and these probabilities are used to decide sequentially whether to accept or reject the draft tokens.
 Upon the first rejection, a new token is sampled using an adjusted distribution combining the draft and target distributions.
 Many extensions of speculative sampling have been proposed to reduce latency; see \citet{xia2024unlocking} and further related works in Section \ref{sec:related_works}.

 In the present work, we adapt speculative sampling to accelerate DDMs.
 We assume a computationally cheap draft model that generates a sequence of draft states for the denoising Markov chain of a target DDM.
 The transition probability densities of these states under the target model are then computed \emph{in parallel} and used to sequentially accept/reject the draft states.
 At rejection, a new state is sampled from an adjusted distribution dependent on both the draft and target distributions; see Figure \ref{fig:description_algo}.
 As for LLMs, the procedure is designed such that it outputs samples distributed exactly according to the target DDM.